 Food Services' financial assets at amortized cost comprise cash and cash equivalents, accounts receivable and distributions receivable, which are included in current assets due to their short-term nature, other receivables and leases receivable.
 Accounts receivable are initially recognized at the amount expected to be received less, when material, a discount to reduce the loans and receivables to fair value.
 Subsequently, financial assets at amortized cost are measured at amortized cost using the effective interest method less a provision for impairment.
 Financial liabilities at amortized cost include accounts payable and accrued liabilities, operating loan facility, royalties payable and lease liabilities.
 Accounts payable and accrued liabilities, operating loan facility, royalties payable and lease liabilities are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
-Subsequently, accounts payable and accrued liabilities, operating loan facility, royalties payable and accrued liabilities are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
+Subsequently, accounts payable and accrued liabilities, operating loan facility, royalties payable and lease liabilities are measured at amortized cost using the effective interest method.